Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 The beach is very rocky, and as I have always found it hard to walk on such rocky beaches and look very out of place, stumbling about, I looked for another option.

 So I opted for walking the kindastígur - the path of the sheep on the grass, where it was possible.
-The sheep paths are quite narrow, so you have to have good balance to follow them.
+The sheep paths are relatively narrow, so you have to have good balance to follow them.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaThe eider duck on its nest blended in and was almost invisible